Let’s talk about college.

 Most importantly, I learned that my definition of success was not based on the truth.
 I had to redefine what it meant to be successful.
 Success is in the means to the end… not the end.
 If it were going to take me 12 years of misery doing something I truly hated simply to make everyone proud and then succeed at that, what am I really successful at, then?
 This was a small yet powerful realization that I’m sure we all think about, but I took it a step forward… it was the reason for me taking my next move: the next year off.

 Fortunately (in retrospect) I couldn’t attend college the following semester.
 The Financial Aid Office wasn’t so happy with my low grades and dropped courses.
 But eff that, I wasn’t so fond of taking a loan for a meaningless degree because society said so, anyway.
 That was my mentality.
 No school for me.

 I wound up finding a program called Year Up.
-Little did I know then that because of this program, this year would be a year of transformational growth.
+Little did I know then that because of this program, this year would be a year of MASSIVE changes and growth.
 I may have lost a year’s worth of school but I gained so much more.
 I gained:

 A sense of direction in my life